LabAsim/tpp_telegram_bot/README.md

 ## License

 ThePressProject Trademark, name and all of its content belong to the ThePressProject team.
+The same applies to the other news sites.
 The 3rd party packages have their own licenses.
 All the code written by me is released under the MIT license.